ElectronicSpaceCat/DIY-Reflow-Oven/README.md

     $(PROJ_DIR)\arduino-flash-tools\tools_linux_64\bossac\bin
     ```

-* <b>Notes</b>:
+  #### Notes
   * Precompiled binaries are also available at ```./build```
-  * If the binary drag and drop isn't broken like mine was then you may try that option instead.
+  * If the Adruino binary drag and drop flash method isn't broken like mine was then you may try that option instead.

 ## Debug/Testing
 * Use a program like Putty to connect to the Arduino over USB at 115200 baud rate.